The Cooker

-The Cooker is an album by jazz trumpeter Lee Morgan, released on the Blue Note label in January 1958.
-It was recorded on September 29, 1957, and features a quintet with Morgan, Pepper Adams, Bobby Timmons, Paul Chambers and Philly Joe Jones.
+The Cooker is a studio album by the American jazz trumpeter Lee Morgan.
+It was released through Blue Note Records in January 1958.
+The quintet features saxophonist Pepper Adams and rhythm section Bobby Timmons, Paul Chambers and Philly Joe Jones.
+The recording was made on September 29, 1957.

+Background

+Recording and composition

 Recorded and released while Morgan was still just nineteen years old, The Cooker is the first album to feature his own original compositions, as well as the first without any compositions written by Benny Golson.

-Music
+Style

-The Cooker is considered to demonstrate Morgan's early bebop virtuosity, with frequent double time improvisational lines.
+The Cooker is considered a demonstration of Morgan's early bebop virtuosity, with its frequent double time improvisational lines.
 It is also noted for performance trademarks which would later come to typify Morgan's style, such as clipped notes, upward slurs, half-valving, and triple-tonguing.